AvdN/pyramid/docs/quick_tutorial/view_classes.rst

 functionality.
 We simply changed the view functions to methods on a view class, then updated the tests.

-In our ``TutorialViews`` view class you can see that our two view classes are logically grouped together as methods on a common class.
+In our ``TutorialViews`` view class you can see that our two views are logically grouped together as methods on a common class.
 Since the two views shared the same template, we could move that to a ``@view_defaults`` decorator on at the class level.